Migos rapper Takeoff dead after Houston shooting, rep says | Entertainment

 - United States

-Migos rapper Takeoff is dead after a shooting early Tuesday outside a bowling alley in Houston, a representative confirmed.
+The rapper Takeoff, best known for his work with the Grammy-nominated trio Migos, is dead after a shooting early Tuesday outside a bowling alley in Houston, a representative confirmed.
 He was 28.

-Takeoff — whose name was Kirsnick Khari Ball — was part of Migos along with Quavo and Offset.
-A representative for Migos, who was not authorised to speak publicly, confirmed to The Associated Press that Takeoff had died.
+Kirsnick Khari Ball, known as Takeoff, was part of Migos along with Quavo and Offset.
+A representative for members of Migos who was not authorized to speak publicly confirmed the death to The Associated Press.

-Police responded shortly after 2:30 am to reports of a shooting at 810 Billiards & Bowling, where dozens of people had gathered on a balcony outside of the bowling alley, which is on the third floor, police said.
+Police responded shortly after 2:30 am to reports of a shooting at 810 Billiards & Bowling, where dozens of people had gathered on a balcony outside of the third-floor bowling alley, police said.
 Officers discovered one man dead when they arrived.

 Security guards who were in the area heard the shooting but did not see who did it, a police spokesperson said.
 Two other people were injured and taken to hospitals in private vehicles.

+No arrests have been announced.
+Media members at the scene later Tuesday morning were being kept across the street, which was otherwise blocked off to the public.

+Takeoff was the youngest member of Migos, the rap trio from suburban Atlanta that also featured his uncle Quavo and cousin Offset.
+They first broke through with the massive hit “Versace” in 2013.
+The song was remixed by Drake, heightening its popularity.

-The Grammy-nominated rap trio from Georgia have had four Top 10 hits on the Billboard Hot 100, including their multi-week No. 1 “Bad and Boujee” featuring Lil Uzi Vert.
+The group had four Top 10 hits on the Billboard Hot 100, though Takeoff was not on their multi-week No. 1 “Bad and Boujee,” featuring Lil Uzi Vert.
 They put out a trilogy of albums called “Culture,” “Culture II” and “Culture III,” with the first two albums hitting No. 1 on the Billboard 200 album chart.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)